-Dynamics CRM is a widely used cloud CRM from Microsoft focused on Sales, Marketing, and Service (help desk) sectors.
-Skyvia supports importing data to and from Dynamics CRM, exporting Dynamics CRM data to CSV files, replicating Dynamics CRM data to relational databases, and synchronizing Dynamics CRM data with other cloud CRMs and relational databases.
+Skyvia supports importing data to and from Dynamics 365, exporting Dynamics 365 data to CSV files, replicating Dynamics 365 data to relational databases, and synchronizing Dynamics 365 data with other cloud CRMs and relational databases.

-When performing replication with incremental updates and synchronization, Skyvia removes records deleted in Dynamics CRM in another source only if auditing for such replicated/synchronized entities is enabled in Dynamics CRM.
+When performing replication with incremental updates and synchronization, Skyvia removes records deleted in Dynamics 365 in another source only if auditing for such replicated/synchronized entities is enabled in Dynamics 365.
 To start auditing, click Settings in the Dynamics 365 Navigation Pane.
 Then under System, click Auditing.
 In the Audit area, click Global Audit Settings.
 After this, in the System Settings dialog box, click the Auditing tab.
-Then select the Start Auditing check box.
-For more information about Dynamics 365 auditing, check the CRM Book or Dynamics 365 documentation.
+Then select the Start Auditing checkbox.
+For more information about Dynamics 365 auditing, check the Dynamics 365 documentation.

-When the not equals operator is used in filters for Dynamics CRM, records with an empty (null) value in the compared field are also returned.
-This behavior is different from the behavior of this operator for database, but this is the normal Dynamics CRM behavior.
+When the not equals operator is used in filters for Dynamics 365, records with an empty (null) value in the compared field are also returned.
+This behavior is different from the behavior of this operator for database, but this is the normal Dynamics 365 behavior.

 Note that Skyvia does not support such polymorphic relations between objects.
 It means that when you export an object, the fields of related objects that are referenced by such fields cannot be added to export.
 And you cannot add related objects that are referenced by such a field when performing one-to-many import or synchronization.

 Additionally there is a limitation on restoring such relations from Backup.
 Skyvia can correctly restore such relations only when the reference field is not required and is updatable.